An adventurer’s guide to driving The Golden Circle in Iceland

 Iceland's Golden Circle

-Just 10 minutes drive further east is Gullfoss waterfall (Golden Falls), which for me was the highlight of Iceland’s Golden Circle.
-This gigantic waterfall, flowing from the glacial river Hvítá, falls 32 metres down a rocky ravine.
+Just a 10-minute drive further east is Gullfoss Waterfall (Golden Falls), which for me was the highlight of Iceland’s Golden Circle.

-I had a feeling it would be impressive, but oh my goodness it’s much more dramatic and powerful that I had imagined!
+I had a feeling it would be impressive, but oh my goodness it’s much more dramatic and powerful than I had imagined!
 It would have been so cool to get closer to the falls, but during winter the trails are closed for safety reasons.

 Iceland's Golden Circle